Alternative weather models [Update]

 2 Replies to “Alternative weather models [Update]”

-1. Being able to read and use (not just charge) OpenSkiron files in Weather4D Routing and Navigation do you need to have subscribed / renewed the weather subscription ?
-Thank you
+1. Being able to read and use (not just load) Do OpenSkiron files in Weather4D Routing and Navigation require you to have subscribed/renewed the weather subscription? ?
+Merci

 Comments are closed.